MeganKeesee-zz/personal-site/README.md

+# Clean Start
+---
+#### The plain and simple starter.

-# gatsby-starter-default
+# Installation
-The default Gatsby starter
+---
 Install this starter (assuming Gatsby is installed) by running from your CLI:
 ```
-gatsby new gatsby-example-site
+gatsby new clean gh:brianstone/gatsby-starter-clean
 ```